This project is co-funded

 - Set up sub granting schemes for financial support to selected social enterprises.

 - Provide technical assistance services for the development of viable social enterprises.

 - Collect good practices of promising social enterprises and disseminating them at national, regional and European level.

 - Define a strategy for the replication of successful social enterprises.

-Last week, Oxfam Jordan organized a Focus Group Discussions and Workshop as part of the Country Study and Needs Assessment currently ongoing in Jordan .
+November 21st, Oxfam Jordan organized a Focus Group Discussions and Workshop as part of the Country Study and Needs Assessment.
 The workshop was entitled “Challenges and Opportunities for Social Entrepreneurship in Jordan” .
-The discussion aims at understanding the challenges and opportunities for Social Enterprises (SEs), and at identifying the support and capacity building needs of Social Enterprise Support Organizations (SESOs) in Jordan.
+The discussion aimed at understanding the challenges and opportunities for Social Enterprises (SEs), and at identifying the support and capacity building needs of Social Enterprise Support Organizations (SESOs) in Jordan.

 AREA OF INTERVENTION

 This project is co-funded by the European Union